naka53/alpha/README.md

 ### Hook attack

+The purpose of this attack is to insert our routine function in arm_smccc_smc to manage the SMC call.
 First step is to jump to our hook function:
 ```

 ```